-- iv) Acquisition or Disposition of Shares, Other Equity Interests or Share Subscription Rights of Other Companies On September 27, 2022, Appier Pte.
-Ltd., a subsidiary of the Company, and WPR Acquisition Inc. (hereinafter "the Special Purpose Company"), a subsidiary of Appier Pte.
-Ltd., entered into a merger agreement with Woopra, Inc. (hereinafter "Woopra").
-On October 3, 2022, Appier Pte.
-Ltd completed acquisition of Woopra and Woopra became a wholly-owned subsidiary of Appier Pte.
-Ltd. through the merger between the Special Purpose Company and Woopra. - v) Acquisition of Businesses of Other Companies Not significant items which should be disclosed. - vi) Succession of Rights or Duties related to the Business of Other Companies due to Absorption-type Merger or Absorption-type Company Split Not significant items which should be disclosed.
+- iv) Acquisition or Disposition of Shares, Other Equity Interests or Share Subscription Rights of Other Companies Not significant items which should be disclosed. - v) Acquisition of Businesses of Other Companies Not significant items which should be disclosed. - vi) Succession of Rights or Duties related to the Business of Other Companies due to Absorption-type Merger or Absorption-type Company Split Not significant items which should be disclosed. - vii) Business Transfer, Absorption-type Company Split or Incorporation-type Company Split Not significant items which should be disclosed.